Torsion primes for elliptic curves over degree 8 number fields: Rank zero primes

 \begin{proof} From the remarks above, it remains to demonstrate that assumption (b) of Lemma \ref{MainStrategy} is satisfied.
 We follow the proof of \cite[Lemma 3.7]{derickx2021torsion}.

-By \cite[Theorem 3.2]{derickx2021torsion}, $J_{1}(29)(\QQ)$ is generated by the difference of rational cusps.
-Thus, if there is a rational point in the residue class of $\bar{x}\in X_{1}(29)^{(8)}(\mathds{F}_{2})$ then $\bar{x}$ maps into the subgroup of $J_{1}(29)(\mathds{F}_{2})$ that is generated by the differences of the images of the rational cusps.
+Write $X=X_{1}(p)$ and $J=J_{1}(p)$.
+By \cite[Corollary 3.3]{derickx2021torsion}, $J(\QQ)$ is generated by the differences of rational cusps.
+Thus, if there is a rational point in the residue class of $\bar{x}\in X^{(8)}(\mathds{F}_{2})$ then $\bar{x}$ maps into the subgroup of $J(\mathds{F}_{2})$ that is generated by the differences of the images of the rational cusps.
 We use Stoll's code \cite{StollCode} to verify that, under the hypothesis of assumption (b), $\bar{x}$ doesn't map into this subgroup.
+The supporting computations can be found in the script \texttt{X129\_31\_41.m}. \end{proof}